 A lockbox service at a bank grants you access to one or more lockboxes, which are post office boxes that the bank can set up in various locations around the country in order for your business to receive checks or payments from customers.

 Lockbox systems help businesses collect payments more efficiently.
 Instead of handling incoming payments yourself (and waiting for those payments to move through the mail), payments go to a lockbox, and the bank can collect those payments, capture information about the transaction for your record-keeping purposes, and even put the money into your business account.
 Identifying what bank lockbox systems offer can help you determine whether it's a worthwhile addition to your accounts receivable system.

-Benefits of Lockboxes
+Multiple Types of Bank Lockboxes

-The promise from vendors is that you get to put your resources towards your core business while letting them handle payment processing.
+In contrast, an employee of your bank lockbox service will open mail, key in any information from payments, and sometimes provide additional services.
+The promise from vendors is that you get to put your resources toward your core business while letting them handle payment processing.

 Since you don’t have employees at those locations—the bank does—be prepared to pay a monthly fee for the mailbox and a per-payment transaction fee for someone to process those payments for you.

 Some lockbox systems offer additional features that keep things moving smoothly.
 For example, your bank might keep a record of account numbers from customer checks so that they can identify how to credit a payment if your customer forgets to include a payment coupon (or the customer doesn’t provide his account number).
 For any oddball items or errors, the bank might set up an online portal where you can view these issues and resolve them.

 Many banks will convert check payments to electronic payments for you (when allowed).
 Others offer electronic lockboxes, whereby check payments get aggregated and then sent directly to the business bank account as an ACH deposit.
 This option may allow your business to get paid two to three days sooner than with paper checks.